Negatrin/Mutlimodal_tb_detection/README.md

   * Efficient ViT is fine-tuned for the task of Tuberculosis detection.
 The transformer model uses a reduced learning rate and is trained for 10 epochs.
 This model is particularly effective for small datasets as it learns global context information across the entire image.

+* **Final Model (MLP)**:

+  * The final model combines feature vectors from **Efficient ViT** and **Symptoms Score Dataset**.
+These combined features are passed through an **MLP** to produce the final classification result.

 ### **Loss Function**:

-* **Cross-Entropy Loss** is used for both DenseNet and Efficient ViT, which is suitable for classification tasks where the goal is to predict a probability distribution across classes.
+* **Cross-Entropy Loss** is used for both DenseNet, Efficient ViT, and the final MLP-based model, which is suitable for classification tasks where the goal is to predict a probability distribution across classes.

 ### **Hyperparameters**: